-The types of data centers likely to meet the investment threshold and other qualifying specifications described above are large-scale centers such as those being built by or for firms offering colocation, cloud storage and hosting, and similar services including, for example, well-known names like AT&T, Apple Computer, Google, Microsoft, Amazon Web Services, and Oracle.
+The types of data centers likely to meet the investment threshold and other qualifying specifications described above are large-scale centers such as those being built by or for firms offering colocation, cloud storage and hosting, and similar services including, for example, wellknown names like AT&T. Apple Computer, Google, Microsoft, Amazon Web Services, and Oracle.
 A host of other data center owners and operators are less well-known, but also actively expanding, including several that are structured as Real Estate Investment Trusts to develop, own, and lease data center space to service-providers like those listed above as well as to any other business enterprise in need of data center space.
-Among the largest of these are Digital Realty Trust, Equinix, Switch, CyrusOne, Stream Data Centers, T5 Data Centers, CloudHQ, and QTS Data Centers, which owns and operates in Atlanta the ninth largest US data center as of 2016, according to Site Selection Group.
+Among the largest of these are Digital Realty Trust, Equinix, Switch, CyrusOne, Stream Data Centers, T5 Data Centers, CloudHQ, and QTS Data Centers, which owns and operates in Atlanta the ninth largest U.S. data center as of 2016, according to Site Selection Group.
 Finally, some of the firms listed above (e.g. Amazon and Google) and others like Facebook have a large digital presence in their core businesses and thus have been building networks of data centers to meet their own internal needs.
 Facebook, for example, opened its first company-operated data center in 2009 and now operates centers in at least five states and three foreign countries, with more locations in planning or under construction.
+Recently, a number of firms have announced plans to develop or expand data center campuses, including Facebook, Switch, CyrusOne, and QTS.

-There are currently an estimated 1,444 data centers operating in the US and 49 in Georgia, according to Wired Real Estate Group, though most of these are enterprise data centers or others that, if built today, would be unlikely to meet the investment threshold or other requirements for the HTDC exemption.
-According to Site Selection Group, the Atlanta metro area ranked as the tenth largest data center market in the US in 2015, while Cushman & Wakefield ranks it as the eighth fastest-growing US market in 2016.
+There are currently an estimated 1,444 data centers operating in the U.S. and 49 in Georgia, according to Wired Real Estate Group, though most of these are enterprise data centers or others that, if built today, would be unlikely to meet the investment threshold or other requirements for the HTDC exemption.
+According to Site Selection Group, the Atlanta metro area ranked as the tenth largest data center market in the U.S. in 2015, while Cushman & Wakefield ranks it as the eighth fastest-growing U.S. market in 2016.

 New data centers or expansion projects most likely to qualify for the HTDC exemption are what the industry often refers to as "hyperscale" data centers, defined as such more by their architecture and scalability than by size, but tending to be very large in terms of space and energy-handling capacity.
-Industry news and research publisher Datacenter Dynamics estimates that there were 300 hyperscale data centers globally as of December 2016, up from 259 in 2015, with 135 of those facilities in the US, 45 percent of the total.
-Networking equipment company Cisco projects 485 hyperscale data centers globally by 2020, which would imply at least 59 new centers in the US alone over four years, or nearly 15 per year, if it maintains only a 40% percent share.
+Industry news and research publisher Datacenter Dynamics estimates that there were 300 hyperscale data centers globally as of December 2016, up from 259 in 2015, with 135 of those facilities in the U.S., 45 percent of the total.
+Networking equipment company Cisco projects 485 hyperscale data centers globally by 2020, which would imply at least 59 new centers in the U.S. alone over four years, or nearly 15 per year, if it maintains only a 40% percent share.